LuisHernandezCoding/musicLandingPage/README.md

 # musicLandingPage
-this is a landing page made for The Odin Project - Foundaments course
+this is a landing page made for The Odin Project - Fundaments course